-The following is the full history as taken directly from "From Barn To Station - a brief history 1947 - 2004" written by our esteemed President Captain Derek Oakley MBE for the 200th production in 2004.
+The following is the full history as taken directly from "From Barn To Station - a brief history 1947 - 2004" written by our then President, Captain Derek Oakley MBE, for the 200th production in 2004.

 Video of the Station Theatre Conversion

 To see a video of the conversion project, please click here.

 This special brochure celebrates 200 plays performed by HIADS during their 57 years history.
 Formed by a group of amateur thespians, bored by the lack of facilities on Hayling Island just after the war, this booklet shows how the Society developed from humble beginnings with no money, home, scenery, costumes or props into the thriving, vibrant organisation it is today.

 When first Victoria Hall closed, and then the Regal Cinema, it left Hayling with a huge void in the entertainment arena.
 Church and school halls, followed much later by the Community Centre were available for societies putting on shows, but it was the vision of three men, Arthur Oliver, Dennis Collett and Ivan Snell, supported by their wives, that led to developing both an amateur dramatic society and a theatre for their own use.